FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 ## Student Submissions:

-First fork  [this repository](https://github.com/FAR-Lab/Interactive-Lab-Hub) for your own version of the class Hub and then clone that repository, and link to that below.
+Fork  [this repository](https://github.com/FAR-Lab/Interactive-Lab-Hub) for your own version of the class Hub and the put a link for your Hub to the list below.
 Detailed instructions are [here](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/How-to-Use-GIT).

 When submitting your assignments, you will update your assignments on your class hub.
 The teaching team will be review the assignments sometime after the due date.
 Late assignments (e.g. your assignment is missing/incomplete at our grading time, which is after the due date) will be penalized by one letter grade per day late.